Fibio/flask-mongoset/docs/index.rst

-                                like Dbrefs, default -  False ``MONGODB_AUTOINCREMENT``       parametr to use autoincrement ids in models, default -  False, for usage you should set the model attribute inc_id to True ``MONGODB_FALLBACK_LANG``       fallback language, default - 'en'
+                                like Dbrefs, default -  False ``MONGODB_AUTOINCREMENT``       parametr to use autoincrement ids in models, default -  False, for usage you should set the model attribute inc_id to True.
+                                It adds _int_id attribute into the model ``MONGODB_FALLBACK_LANG``       fallback language, default - 'en'
 =============================== =========================================